 God Knows…When Somebody Lets Me Down – Part 1

-The Passover season was usually a time of joy and celebration.
+This time of year was usually a time of joy and celebration.
 The Passover was a special holiday season.
-In the evening a traditional meal was served—roasted lamb, bread without yeast, bitter herbs, and sweet grape juice.
-The Passover had begun the night the Israelites left Egypt and reminded them of their deliverance from Egypt and the future deliverance they would get from the promised Messiah.
+In the evening a traditional meal was served—a roasted lamb, unleavened bread (without yeast), bitter herbs, and sweet grape juice.
+The Passover had begun the night the Israelites left Egypt.
+It reminded them of their deliverance from death in Egypt and the future deliverance they would get from the promised Messiah.

-Another argument was over who should do the washing—not of dishes but of feet!
-It was custom at a meal like this that a servant would wash the dusty feet of guests.
+Another argument was over who should do the washing up—not of dishes but of feet!
+It was custom at a meal like this that a servant would wash the dusty feet of the guests.
 A pitcher of water, a basin, and a towel were ready.
 But no servant had come.
-Without a word, Jesus got up, wrapped a towel around His waist, and began to wash His disciples’ feet.
+Without a word, Jesus got up, took off His coat, wrapped a towel around Himself, put water into the basin, and began to wash His disciples’ feet.
 This was an example of unselfishness and service that they would never forget.

-They would also never forget the meal that followed.
-Jesus took the Passover bread, blessed it, broke it, and give it to the disciples, “Take, eat,” He said, “this is My body.”
-Then He took a cup of grape juice, gave thanks, and gave that to the disciples, saying “This is My blood of the new covenant, which is shed for man,” He said (Mark 14:24).
+The meal was also something they would never forget.
+Jesus took the Passover bread, blessed it, broke it, and give it to the disciples, “Take, eat,” He said, “this is My body” (Mark 14:22).
+Then He took a cup of grape juice, gave thanks, and gave that to the disciples.
+“This is My blood of the new covenant, which is shed for man,” He said (Mark 14:24).
 In days to come, when the disciples again shared bread and wine together, they remembered this night and saw that the breaking of the bread was a symbol of the breaking of Christ’s body on the cross.
 The cup of wine had a special meaning as they remembered His bleeding body.

 Your Story Hour